About me

 I did not have at the time, and still don’t, any data to prove that PoliTo students are more right-wing than UniTo students.
 Yet, my perception of them being more right was consistent with the lack of attention that, in the canteen near the PoliTo, was reserved for vegans and vegetarians; a population that, you can believe me on my word, is likely to be considered as more left-wing than most.

-At the same time, UniTo was, in my mind, left-wing heaven.
+At the same time, UniTo was, in my mind, a left-wing stronghold.
 Especially in the social-science-dominated Campus Einaudi (the most beautiful university campus in the world, in case you didn’t know it), being a leftie was the assumed condition for everyone, and people who were not lefties were spotted and glanced with adversarial intent by most of their colleagues.
 Again, I do not have any data to confirm that (although one could look at the University elections and see that, while in PoliTO there were no successful extreme-left university parties, in UniTo there were at least - like - three.
 When I asked myself why the canteens were so different in terms of their menu, I gave myself the following response: “Probably the lefties in UniTo elected a student representative that wanted to push the availability of vegan options in the canteen, to promote environmentally friendly agenda that winked at their left-wing constituency”.

 At that time, I was preparing my PhD proposal.
 One day, I went to my mentor and told him something like: